anionsuresh/ReactMovieDatabase/README.md

 * Getting data from api
 * Emojis
 * Routing in react
-* pagination, filtering, sorting ,searching features in your UI -> assignments
+* pagination, filtering, sorting ,searching features in your UI
 * Local Storage
-* Hosting to netlify

 # setup